 Horses get potassium from forage, hay, and grass.
 Watermelon rind also provides potassium.
 Horses need potassium for their physiological well-being.

 Horses lose potassium when sweating and when they urinate.
-When a horse sweats excessively and eats a low forage diet, it’s at risk of suffering a potassium deficiency, resulting in serious physical ailments.
+When a horse sweats excessively and eats a low-forage diet, it’s at risk of suffering a potassium deficiency, resulting in serious physical ailments.

-Muscle weakness, fatigue, decreased appetite, and exercise intolerance is indications a horse has a deficiency of potassium.
+Muscle weakness, fatigue, decreased appetite, and exercise intolerance are indications a horse has a deficiency of potassium.
 The best remedy for horses with low potassium is access to fresh grass, equine electrolytes, and watermelon rind.

 Horses get amino acids from watermelon rinds.